FeatureSketch Research Notes¶

 | Decay half-life | 2048 events | Adaptation speed for non-stationary streams |

-| Seed | builder | Optional deterministic layout/projection/sketch seed |
+| Seed | random | Optional deterministic layout/projection/sketch seed |

 The following values are intentionally fixed internal constants because they are numerical or scale choices rather than useful application-level tuning knobs: